sjkneisler/agentic-ai-workshop/memory-bank/projectbrief.md

 *   No license file (private/internal use only).
 *   If API keys are missing, script must fail gracefully with clear message.
 *   All functions must include docstrings specifying I/O expectations.
-*   Configuration managed via `config.yaml` (behavior, models, prompts, thresholds, prompt_logging) and `.env` (secrets).
+*   Configuration managed via `config.yaml` (behavior, models, prompts, thresholds, prompt_logging, openai_pricing) and `.env` (secrets).
 Shared utilities (`agent/utils.py`) handle LLM/embedding initialization and the prompt logging mechanism.
+Cost calculation is integrated into nodes using OpenAI APIs.
 *   Output verbosity controlled by `--quiet`, default, and `--verbose`.
 Source display is handled via post-processing in the synthesizer.
+Estimated API cost is displayed.
 *   Prompt logging for LLM interactions is available and configurable via `config.yaml`, saving to a specified JSONL file (e.g., `logs/prompt_logs.jsonl`).

 ---